jhynes6/vectara/ingestion/client_ingestion_outputs/d2-creative/website/our-work_conference-archive-website-development-and-publishing.md

 source: "website"
 content_type: "case_studies"
 url: "https://www.d2creative.com/our-work/conference-archive-website-development-and-publishing/"
-title: "/our-work/conference-archive-website-development-and-publishing/"
+title: "Building a Future-Proof Conference Archive"
 domain: "www.d2creative.com"
 path: "/our-work/conference-archive-website-development-and-publishing/"
-scraped_time: "2025-09-06T16:15:57.904441"
+scraped_time: "2025-10-04T18:57:16.028864"
 url_depth: 2
-word_count: 423
+word_count: 437
 client_name: "d2-creative"
 ---

-# /our-work/conference-archive-website-development-and-publishing/
+## Accellera

+Building a Future-Proof Conference Archive

+Website Design & Development

+## The Challenge

 Accellera’s Design and Verification Conference and Exhibition (DVCon) is one of the largest conferences in the electronics industry.
 For over a decade, they’ve brought together industry experts to discuss the latest advancements in systems, software, design, and more at events in several different countries each year.